Gideon: Calling

-Gideon requested proof of God's will by three miracles: firstly a sign from the angel, in which the angel appeared to Gideon and caused fire to shoot up out of a rock, and then two signs involving a fleece, performed on consecutive nights and the exact opposite of each other.
-First Gideon woke up to his fleece covered in dew, but the surrounding ground dry; then the next morning, his fleece was dry but the surrounding ground covered in dew.
+Gideon requested proof of God's will by three miracles: firstly, a sign from the angel, in which the angel appeared to Gideon and caused fire to shoot up out of a rock in verses 11–22, and then two signs involving a fleece, performed on consecutive nights and the exact opposite of each other.
+Gideon woke up to his fleece covered in dew, but the surrounding ground was dry; the next morning, his fleece was dry, but the surrounding ground was covered in dew according to verses 36–40.